 You and your team will be moving from room to room throughout the game.
 Not only will you be trying to fix what the aliens have broken, you will also be using those systems in a number of ways.
 The Computers, for example, allow you to draw the skill cards you’ll need to repair systems, research sciences, shoot torpedoes, and, most importantly, fix the Jump Core.

 The orange Engineering cards that are needed to fix the Jump Core are the toughest to get, so you can’t just focus on that.
 You will be trying to keep the ship’s shield at a healthy level, and you will also have to keep at least some of the systems online so you can be more efficient each turn.

 The two systems that you really want to keep online throughout the game are the Comm System and the Teleporter.
 The Comm System allows you to pass skill cards to other players without having to be in the same room.
 When the Teleporter is online, you can move to any room on the ship for just one action.
-We made the mistake of leaving one or both of these systems offline on multiple occasions and lost terribly.
+My group made the mistake of leaving one or both of these systems offline on multiple occasions and lost terribly.

 There are three ways to lose in The Captain is Dead:

 - All of the aliens make it onto the ship and a card tells you to add more.

 - The shields go offline and the ship gets hit one last time.

 - The Alert deck runs out.

 As you probably guessed, there is only one way to win.
 You’ll need to fully repair the Jump Core and get the heck out of there!